junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Are you sure it's the first time you drive?" he raises his eyebrows.

 "Yes, Dean."
-Cas answers honestly.
+Cas answers honestly, and somewhat formally.
 "Before the recent event, vehicles are a comparatively slow methods of transportation, I can usually fly to a place.
 So, yes, this is the first time I learn how to drive, and as you said, it is a very enjoyable human experience, thank you."

 Dean smiles faintly, squeezing his shoulder slightly.
 "You're a natural."

-"It's actually just math," Cas points at the lines around the parking spot.
-"Once you know the angle and distance, it's very easy to do the mental calculation about where to turn."
+"It's actually just math," Cas points at the lines around the parking spot as they get out of the car.
+"Once you know the angle and distance, it is very easy to do the mental calculation about the predicted trajectory to decide where to turn."

-"Yeah, right," Dean chuckles, cutting the nerdy part off.
+"Yeah, right," Dean chuckles, cutting the nerdy part off short.
 "Let's get some actual grocery done before the night comes."

 The so-called local grocery shop is actually more of a minimart than anything real and comprehensive.
 Lucky for them, they don't quite need much for a living and used to get by everything with whatever quality.